VideeshaSahu-123/Hand-Written-Digit-Prediction/README.md

+# HAND-WRITTEN-DIGIT-PREDICTION

+Handwritten digit prediction is a classic problem in computer vision and machine learning.
+It involves training a model to accurately recognize handwritten digits from images.

 #  ABSTRACT

 Handwritten Digit Recognition is a pivotal task in computer vision, with applications spanning from optical character recognition to form processing.